Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Local well-posedness with Gaussian initial data

 \noi (v) As in (iv), we can use similar steps as in \cite[Lemma 3.4 (ii)]{OWZ} to obtain

-so that the regularity and convergence of $\<70>_N$ hold.
-For the non-resonance septic term, the use of Lemma A.1 in \cite{OWZ} needs to be replaced by our Lemma \ref{LEM:CS} with $s = \al - 1$ and $k = 3$.
-For the septic terms involving resonances, the use of Lemma A.6 in \cite{OWZ} needs to be replaced by our Lemma \ref{LEM:SepC}.
-The tail estimates \eqref{tail} and \eqref{tail_diff} follow from the same way as in \eqref{cub_tail}.
+\noi so that the regularity and convergence of $\<70>_N$ hold.
+The essential difference of the proof is again the use of counting estimates.
+In view of the product formula \eqref{prod}, the product $\<30>_N^2 \<1>_N$ is decomposed into two parts: a non-resonance septic term (no pairing) and resonance septic terms (at least one pairing).
+For the non-resonance septic term, the use of Lemma~A.1 in \cite{OWZ} needs to be replaced by our Lemma~\ref{LEM:CS} with $s = \al - 1$ and $k = 3$.
+For the resonance septic terms, the use of Lemma~A.6 in \cite{OWZ} needs to be replaced by our Lemma~\ref{LEM:SepC}.
+The tail estimates \eqref{tail} and \eqref{tail_diff} follow from the same way as \eqref{cub_tail}.